SilverAndro/Modifold/README.md

 Q: Modrinth v2 api? / Mod-pack support?

 A: When on stable modrinth, this tool will get a rewrite to support those.
-Support will not be instantaneous obviously.
+Support will not be instantaneous, obviously.